Digital Brand Care: 3 Ways Digital Projects Go Off Brand

 At CiV Digital, we focus much of our efforts on data driven marketing.
 A critical part of digital brand care is in-depth measurement followed by careful analysis.
 Repeat.
 When approaching a digital initiative whether a redesign or a new project, we recommend conducting a quick audit.
 First, we want to review how your analytics are currently working and optimize the collection of information — e.g., setting up goals and targets, tracking events, etc. Second, we will want to consider what the data says.
 On the front end of a digital initiative, it’s easy to look at popular content and usage.
 These are important but we want to dig deeper and lack at patterns – e.g., how have usage patterns changed over time?
 Is there an implicit demand for certain kinds of content we can extrapolate from the analytics data?
 We can then pursue a content strategy based on data and trends beyond top-level popularity towards a long-term organic growth strategy.

-Audit analytics and deep dive into aggregate data and trends.
+What it looks like Audit analytics and deep dive into aggregate data and trends.
 Dig below the surface to identify unmet demand for content or information.
 Factor what you’ve gathered into your content strategy.

 Wrapping it up